konkalaitzidis/digital-health-app/README.md

 docs/releases/ADAMMA-v1-android.apk
 ```

-Or open this link to download: https://expo.dev/accounts/guskk/projects/adamma-frontend/builds/4621f0f3-52b8-42be-ad6b-ccb40418fac3
+Or open this link to download and install: ([link](https://expo.dev/accounts/guskk/projects/adamma-frontend/builds/4621f0f3-52b8-42be-ad6b-ccb40418fac3))

-Transfer to your phone and tap to install.
+Or transfer to your phone and tap to install.
 Or via ADB:
 ```bash
 adb install -r docs/releases/ADAMMA-v1-android.apk